PringlesGang/ssa-cleanup-tool/README.md

 # ssa-cleanup-tool
 A tool for cleaning up SubStationAlpha subtitle files for cleaner distribution, version control and build strategies.

-This tool allows you to clean up a batch of SSA files at once, keeping lines matching a whitelist and discarding lines matching a blacklist.
+This tool allows you to clean up a batch of SSA files at once, in various ways:
+- keeping lines matching a whitelist and discarding lines matching a blacklist;
+- replacing entire sections with predefined text.

 Built for Python 3.11.9.